-- discretionary funding opportunities. - Projects must be coordinated with San Francisco SRTS Coalition (Coalition), i.e., either having been prioritized by the Coalition or having a letter of support signed by all of the Coalition member agencies. - Project must have a signed letter of support from a school administrator (e.g. Principal, Vice-Principal) at the selected school.
+- Non-infrastructure projects (e.g. education and outreach) will be prioritized given that they have limited discretionary funding opportunities. - Projects must be coordinated with San Francisco SRTS Coalition (Coalition), i.e., either having been prioritized by the Coalition or having a letter of support signed by all of the Coalition member agencies.